adecarolis/K1FM-QRO-Loop-Controller/README.md

 2. The **Protoneer CNC Shield 3.0** is the same board used in EA7HVO's project, however in this one you **must remove the only resistor on the board (R1)** in order to make it work.
 You can either cut the resistor using scissors (it is through hole) or you can desolder it.

-3. Wire are connected in a different order:
+3. Wires are connected in a different order:

     | Pin Name      | ESP32 GPIO | Protoneer CNC 3.0 Board Pin |
     |--------------|-----------|----------------------------|